Annie names and Anna names range from straightforward classics to fanciful imports, plus everything in between.

 ANYA, ANJA, and ANNUSHKA

-Anya and Anja appear in many European languages, while Annushka is exclusive to Russian.
+Anya and Anja appear in many European languages, while Annushka is mostly used in Russia.
 Like Annie, they’re often nicknames in their own right.
 Of course, that probably makes them equivalents of Annie, rather than formal name options.

 NOT EXACTLY ANNES